 A safe environment for a

 Finally, the environment has also been a path to progress for pork production for several decades now.
-Air and soil pollution linked to various discharges, especially nitrogenous, is often rightly pointed out.
+Air and soil pollution linked to various discharges, especially nitrogenous, is often pointed out.
 Numerous solutions now exist to reduce these emissions as much as possible through state-of-the-art equipment in buildings or through input management, especially feed.
-The interest is twofold, on the one hand, the reduction of the environmental footprint of livestock on the environment and on the other hand, the improvement of conditions within the livestocks themselves, in particular through the reduction of harmful gas emissions (e.g. ammonia).
+The interest is twofold, on the one hand, the reduction of the environmental footprint of livestock and on the other hand, the improvement of conditions within the livestocks themselves, in particular through the reduction of harmful gas emissions (e.g. ammonia).

 Nutrition to face the

 In conclusion, while the problems mentioned are diverse, they nevertheless concern pig farming as a whole, with different priorities in different regions of the world.
 Pork production is therefore in constant evolution, it must constantly adapt to meet the emerging requirements, where nutrition is often one of the keys to the solution.